egrullon/SubSimple/README.md

 A simple subdomains of websites enumeration tool.

 # Install:
-You can install cloning this Git Repository
+You can install cloning this Git Repository:
 $ git clone https://github.com/egrullon/subsimple.git

 # Usage: